Laura-Sierra/TreeDomPy/README.md

 External programs: Blast and Muscle.

 Prosite DataBase: As I had problems with prosite files provided I uploaded mine.
-You MUST unzip prosite.dat.zip.
+You must unzip prosite.dat.zip.
 It was too big to upload it as a normal file.

 prosite.doc is changed to prosite.txt and I delete some kind of \r at the end of a line, just that.